dwhly/myfitnesspal-commandline/README.md

 ----------------------
 Commands for using project via xmpp client.
-Project is started on server?
+Is project is started on server?

 command you should memorize is help
 it will generate this (as response xmpp msg)